Technical SEO Audit Checklist

 - Structured data validated with Google’s Rich Results Test for key templates

-- No structured data present for content not visible to users (hidden structured data is against Google’s guidelines)
+- No structured data present for content not visible to users.
+Hidden structured data violates Google’s guidelines

 - Organisation schema on homepage with correct